This chapter describes how to approach troubleshooting problems in Directory Server Enterprise Edition. It includes the following sections:

 Several tools are available that you can use to collect general information for troubleshooting purposes.
 This section provides information about the following troubleshooting tools:

-The idsktune command provides information about system parameters, patch level, and tuning recommendations.
+The idsktune command provides information about system parameters and tuning recommendations.
 You can use the output of this command to detect problems in thread libraries or patches that are missing.
 For more information about the idsktune command, see idsktune(1M)

 Run the idsktune command as follows:

-The idsktune command is delivered next to the dsee_deploy command with zip distribution software only.
+The idsktune command is delivered with zip distribution software only.

 As superuser, run the dirtracer script as follows: